TodaysJam/todaysjam/_README.md

-# Project Name
+# Jamz

-> Pithy project description
+> Jamz is your personal accountability and activity tracking app

 ## Team